emicklei/melrose/docs/tutorial/01-note.md

     n = note('2c#++')

-By changing the dynamic of a note can make it sound softer,quieter or harder,louder.
+Changing the dynamic of a note can make it sound softer,quieter or harder,louder.
-The symbol `-` is used to silence the note.
+The symbol `-` is used to soften the note.
 The symbol `+` is used to emphasize the note.
 You can use up to 4 such symbols.